Leesburg Uninsured Motorist Accident Attorney

 Virginia Uninsured Motorist Attorney

 Drivers in Virginia are not necessarily required to carry car insurance; they are, however, required to be able to pay for any damages caused to another vehicle or driver.
 In order to do so, the state requires that Virginia drivers either a) purchase car insurance, or b) pay the DMV to drive uninsured.
-Additionally, drivers in Virginia are required to carry uninsured motorist coverage in the event that they are hit and/or injured by an uninsured driver, if they are involved in a hit-and-run car accident, or if they are hit and/or injured by a driver that does not have enough insurance coverage to pay for the resulting damages.
+Additionally, car insurance policies in Virginia are required include uninsured motorist coverage in the event that the driver is hit and/or injured by an uninsured driver, involved in a hit-and-run car accident, or hit and/or injured by a driver that does not have enough insurance coverage to pay for the resulting damages.

 At Simms Showers, LLP, we assist both uninsured motorists and drivers hit by uninsured motorists in the event of a car accident.
 If you need the assistance of a Virginia uninsured motorist attorney, contact our Leesburg car accident firm to speak with one of our legal representatives about your options.